Archive for category Law

 “Heavenly logic” can then be described in two ways.
 One way is to say there is no difference so they are using the same logic we are.
 And this is reasonable to say.
 In fact God himself uses logic all the time, “earthly logic” I might add.
 The second way, and normally the way it should be interpreted is, no logic or an anti-logic.
 A way of reasoning that suspends all rational thought and instead substitutes personal wishes or quotes of authority.

-This second way sheds light on the people who say it: anti-intellectuals.
-2 These are people who would rather not try and reason their way through a paper bag in case they find something, like in my bible logic syllogism, that could tear their whole life apart.
+This second way sheds light on the people who say it: anti-intellectuals. ((Wikipedia – Anti-Intellectuals)) These are people who would rather not try and reason their way through a paper bag in case they find something, like in my bible logic syllogism, that could tear their whole life apart.
 The reason this can happen is that they have set themselves up for this to happen.
 Like in the “the bible is true because it says so” case, most of their reasoning, if you can call it that, is self sustaining and will crumble if challenged.
 Thus, these people decry all intellectual pursuits as counter to their own cause.
-They say that science and schools are out to get them because something science has found has disproved one of their non-changing and irrational beliefs that holds up an entire chain of other facts.
-3 If the one link fails then they all fail.
+They say that science and schools are out to get them because something science has found has disproved one of their non-changing and irrational beliefs that holds up an entire chain of other facts. ((Their Own Version of a Big Bang by Stephanie Simon – LA Times)) If the one link fails then they all fail.

 The most common of these is the Creation (again).
 Fundamentalists and anti-intellectuals will say: What the bible says is true because God wrote it.
 If the bible says it happened in 6 days, it happened in six days.
 All other notions are wrong.
 Now should something come along and say, “but this notion seems to be right,” bad things happen to the argument.
 If one other notion is right, then the Creation may not have happened in 6 days, therefore the bible is wrong, therefore God is wrong, and therefore God does not exist.
 It is for this reason that most evolutionary science is denounced as a purely atheistic propaganda vehicle with no other purpose than to disprove God.